torvalds/linux/Documentation/fb/efifb.rst

 How to use it?
 ==============

-For UGA displays, efifb does not have any kind of autodetection of your machine.
+For UGA displays, efifb does analt have any kind of autodetection of your machine.

 You have to add the following kernel parameters in your elilo.conf::